airavata-courses/VignyaanDwaarNirman/README.md

 i) rabbitmqctl start_app  (You should see rabbitmqctl starting up)
 ii) rabbitmqctl start_app (You should see rabbitmqctl ports in use)

 If you dont see rabbitmq running: go to start and click on RAbbitMQ service - START then run the 2 commads mentioned above again
 ```

-##### Download & Install python anaconda package:
+#### Download & Install python anaconda package:
 Python-anaconda package: https://repo.anaconda.com/archive/Anaconda3-2019.10-Windows-x86_64.exe

-##### Download & install MongoDB
+#### Download & install MongoDB
 https://www.mongodb.com/download-center/community select windows x64 version and download

-##### Download and install JDK
+#### Download and install JDK
 https://download.oracle.com/otn-pub/java/jdk/13.0.2+8/d4173c853231432d94f001e99d882ca7/jdk-13.0.2_windows-x64_bin.exe

-Go to /VignyaanDwaarNirman, we will use the rqeuirements.txt file to install to install the dependencies for python, using this command.
+Go to /VignyaanDwaarNirman, we will use the requirements.txt file to install to install the dependencies for python, using this command.

 ```
 pip install requirements.txt